Research Projects - Bacteriology

 Epidemiology and immunology of arthropod-borne bacterial infections

 For a list of the group's publications about rickettsioses, click here.
 More information (in German) about ticks and their respective pathogens which are diagnosed at our National Reference Center can be found here.
-For a list of the group's publications about ticks, click here.
+For a list of the group's publications about ticks, see here.
+The research group's publications about scrub typhus can be found here, about tularemia here, and for contributions to Q fever research follow this link.

 Epidemiological studies of rickettsioses